naninuneno/ReactNativeWheel/README.md

 * although think it's only needed when something new needs built - worked fine without this until added react webview stuff in

+### Testing

+`npm test` - just jest unit tests for now because E2E tests are a headache to set up